 - How can my advisor help me manage my retirement plans more closely?

 - What is the difference between the 403(b) and 457 deferred compensation plan?
 Which plan is right for me?

 - What should I do with my retirement plan when I retire or separate service?
 Should I take advantage of the fixed annuity account currently available to me?

-- MSU employees are eligible to move their retirement assets from the 403(b) plan into an Individual Retirement Account at age 59 1/2.
+- At age 59 1/2, MSU employees are eligible to move their retirement assets from the 403(b) plan into an Individual Retirement Account while they are still working.
 This strategy has many advantages and disadvantages and should be explored thoroughly.

 - Consideration of a Roth IRA and the benefits of tax diversifying retirement income.